 Instead of adding curtains we installed some simple bamboo shades.
 They still allow light to filter in and have great natural look.

 We left the basic flush mount light but attached a lamp shade to add a more modern touch.
 We brought in all of my son’s original furniture, including the PB inspired bed, Ikea night stand hack, no-sew teepee and art station.
-With some simple and fun decor items, his room was complete!
-Our last steps for this space and the rest of the house is to plank the ceilings.
-I’m still working up the confidence and energy!

 Here’s a cost break down of the space-